Free New York Vehicle Bill of Sale | Form MV-912

 Registering a Vehicle in New York

-In the state of New York, to legally drive a vehicle on public roads, you are required to have the registered and titled first.
+In the state of New York, to legally drive a vehicle on public roads, you are required to get the vehicle registered and titled first.
 Registration must be made within 180 days of the date of sale and/or the effective date stated on their vehicle insurance policy.
 Registration must be renewed annually for as long as you own and operate the vehicle.

 Where to register a vehicle in New York?